jeremyandrews/Argus-app/memory-bank/progress.md

   - Created resilient system that can handle app termination during migration

 #### Phase 2: Networking and API Refactor
-- 🔶 **Create Article API Client**
+- ✅ **Create Article API Client**
-  - Refactor APIClient to use async/await for all API calls
+  - Refactored APIClient to use async/await for all API calls
-  - Implement fetchArticles(), fetchArticle(by id:), and authenticateDevice(token:)
+  - Implemented key API methods: fetchArticles(), fetchArticle(by:), fetchArticleByURL(), and syncArticles()
-  - Enhance error handling with proper status code detection
+  - Enhanced error handling with comprehensive status code validation
+  - Added automatic token refresh and JWT authentication

-- 🔲 **Build ArticleService**
+- ✅ **Build ArticleService**
-  - Create bridge between API and SwiftData
+  - Implemented as bridge between API and SwiftData using repository pattern
-  - Implement updateArticlesFromServer(), fetchArticles(), and saveArticle(_:)
-  - Set up proper concurrency handling
+  - Created key methods for article syncing, filtering, and status management
+  - Implemented immutable article pattern (articles are never updated once synced)
+  - Applied application-level uniqueness validation using jsonURL as identifier
+  - Used batch processing with intermediate saves for performance
+  - Incorporated full Swift 6 concurrency with async/await and proper cancellation
+  - Implemented efficient SwiftData query patterns with optimized existence checks
+  - Added comprehensive error handling with specific error types
+  - Designed for gradual adoption to enable smooth transition from legacy components

 #### Phase 3: MVVM Implementation and UI Refactor
 - 🔲 **Refactor NewsView to Use ViewModel**